Mlrobinson1993/scientific-sunflower/src/pages/index.md

     section_id: hero
     component: HeroBlock
     content: >-
-      I'm currently working remotely as a freelancer and contractor, but I'm looking for full time employment. </br>

-      I'm experienced working through the whole website development cycle, from design to completion.
+      Having started my journey as a freelancer and contractor, I'm experienced working through the whole website development cycle, from design to completion.
 I'm skilled using HTML, CSS (+Sass), Javascript, React and Gatsby.
   - view_all_text: View All
     num_projects_displayed: 6
     section_id: latest-projects